 So what is God calling you to do?
 What’s stopping you from doing it?

-I have realized that God gives us passions and skills in certain areas, then He tells us to step out on faith and use what He’s equipped us with to give Him the glory.
+I have realized that God gives us passions and skills in certain areas, then He tells us to step out in faith and use what He’s equipped us with to give Him the glory.
 But sometimes we evaluate Gods plan and wonder how on earth we’ll accomplish it, because we turn the attention back to ourselves.
-We aren’t focus on God.
+We aren’t focused on God.

 It’s like this: